definitivedrupal/dgd7/web/sites/all/modules/field_permissions/README.txt

 OVERVIEW
 ========

-The Field Permissions module allows site administrators set field-level permissions to edit or view CCK fields in any content, edit field during content creation, and edit or view permissions for content owned by the current user.
+The Field Permissions module allows site administrators to set field-level permissions for fields that are attached to any kind of entity (such as nodes or users).

+Permissions can be set for editing or viewing the field (either in all contexts, or only when it is attached to an entity owned by the current user).
+Permissions can also be set for editing the field while creating a new entity.

 Permissions for each field are not created by default.
 Instead, administrators can enable these permissions explicitly for the fields where this feature is